Golding Pearl Press

 The broken press was stored at our family property in East Point, Idaho.
 In the 1990s, I was now a school teacher as well as a struggling free lance writer.
 I collected far too many rejection slips while placing my writing projects in magazines and newspapers.
 One day I literally said “To Hell with it!”
 I stormed out to the garage and disassembled our pretty little Pearl.
 Leaving cast iron parts all over the floor, I piled the kids and dog into the car, wrapped the broken crank shaft in a greasy rag, and began driving from machine shop to machine shop until I found someone who could fix the piece.
 His name was Jimmy Collier.
 He hated my shoulder length hair, but he loved machines, and he brought Pearl back to life.

 My Uncle Herb, an incredible mechanic, helped me reassemble Pearl from the pieces I had thrown about.
 Dad gave me a few more lessons on print shop operation.
 Momma showed me how to carve linoleum and lay out a good page.
 Then I was off and flying.
 Compound Eyes, my first book, was printed in 1991.
-Since then I have produced seventeen more books.
+Since then I have produced over thirty more books.
 I got another press and set up shop in Kenmore, Washington, but I still return to, and often use my first love, that sweet little 7x11 Pearl.